ltskinner/dftegridy/README.md

 **This package was not created by me**, it was created by **@jeffreystar** and source can be found at [https://github.com/jeffreystarr/dateinfer](https://github.com/jeffreystarr/dateinfer)

-The reason this package is embedded as source instead of being sourced from PyPi is because there are early version python relative imports that make the package **unusable in its distributed state**
+The reason this package is embedded as source instead of being installed from PyPi is because there are early version python relative imports that make the package **unusable in its distributed state**

 **The only modifications to the version here are the relative imports have been updated - all credit for the package goes to @jeffreystar**